Local family horrified to realize Jingle All The Way has become holiday tradition - The Beaverton

 KAMLOOPS – After several years, the MacPherson family have ruefully acknowledged that, at some point, they will feel compelled to watch as part of their annual holiday celebration.

-“None of us wanted this.
-It just sort of happened gradually,” reported youngest daughter Sarah MacPherson, of the annual viewing of the critically-panned 1996 Arnold slapstick vehicle.
-According to her, the film was purchased on VHS as an afterthought during the 1997 Christmas season, before inexplicably entering heavy rotation in subsequent years.
+“None of us wanted this. just sort of happened gradually,” reported youngest daughter Sarah MacPherson, of the annual viewing of the critically-panned 1996 Arnold slapstick vehicle.
+According to her, the was purchased on VHS as an afterthought during the 1997 Christmas season, before inexplicably entering heavy rotation in subsequent years.

 “Oh god, has dad kept the old VHS player all these years just for this godawful ,” mused a baffled Sarah, noticing that the tape was still in the player following the previous year’s viewing.

-The dismaying mass realization occurred the day after the MacPhersons’ now- had returned home for the holiday.
+The dismaying mass realization occurred the day after the MacPhersons’ now-adult had returned home for the holiday.
 When an innocent question over “what to do tonight” was answered by multiple suggestions of Jingle All The Way, the MacPhersons were forced to concede that they were willfully choosing to watch a movie where comedian repeatedly hits in the testicles.

 The movie, which depicts Schwarzenegger as a beleaguered father scrambling to locate a Turbo Man action figure for his son, has been viewed between 1 and 7 times in the MacPherson household every Christmas since its release.
 Witnesses also recalled how during last year’s begrudging viewing mother Sheila and oldest son Brad could both easily quote a shocking amount of the film’s poorly-written dialogue.